Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bulleen has 58 active public transport stops, all of which are bus stops.
 These stops are served by 15 different routes that together facilitate 2,262 weekly passenger trips.
-The accessibility of these transport services is rated as excellent, with residents on average located just 188 meters from the nearest stop.
+The accessibility of these stops is rated as excellent, with residents typically located 188 meters from the nearest stop.
+Bulleen is primarily residential, and most residents commute outward using their cars, which remain the dominant mode of transport at 87%.
+Seven percent of residents use buses for their commutes.
+On average, there are 1.5 vehicles per dwelling in Bulleen, which is higher than the regional average.

 Frequently Asked Questions - Transport